 How to organize auto parts shipping

 First, develop a draft plan for your shipment, including the target dates of pickup and dropoff and the route you’d like to take.
 You have to consider the volume of items you want to move and what size truck you’ll need for transit.
+For instance, will the size of your auto parts shipment fill up a truck or can it share space with other shipments?
+This can determine whether you need full truckload freight or LTL shipping.

-Auto parts transport services
+Auto parts shipping services

 The mode of transportation you can use for shipping auto parts primarily depends on the size of your cargo and any time constraints you have.
 Based on these criteria, the two most prevalent methods for shipping auto parts are: